Faculty Course Reserve Requests

 • For items NOT owned by the library: Please bring physical copies of the requested materials to Boatwright or send them through campus mail.
 Please print the reserve request form and include this with the materials.

 • For items that you would like to place on Blackboard yourself: Please indicate this on the form.
 The library will scan and send the digital files to you.
-Note your preferred method (e-mail or netfiles) on the form.
+Note your preferred method (e-mail or Box) on the form.
 Documents are scanned at 300 dpi and in black and white unless otherwise requested.

 Contact